hpe-storage/scod/docs/partners/redhat_openshift/index.md

 Once the steps have been followed for the particular version transition:

 - Uninstall the `HPECSIDriver` instance
+- Delete the "hpecsidrivers.storage.hpe.com" `CRD`<br />:
+  `oc delete crd/hpecsidrivers.storage.hpe.com`
-- Uninstall the HPE CSI Operator for Kubernetes
+- [Uninstall](#uninstall_the_hpe_csi_operator) the HPE CSI Operator for Kubernetes
 - Proceed to installation through the [OpenShift Web Console](#openshift_web_console) or [OpenShift CLI](#openshift_cli)

+!!! important "Good to know"
+    Deleting the `HPECSIDriver` instance and uninstalling the CSI Operator does not affect any running workloads, `PersistentVolumeClaims`, `StorageClasses` or other API resources created by the CSI Operator.
+In-flight operations and new requests will be retried once the new `HPECSIDriver` has been instantiated.

 #### Prerequisites